OURadar/SimRadar/README.md

     cl_mem                 scat_rnd;   // random seed

-### Functions to interact directly with GPU ###
+### Functions to interact directly with GPU (Private API) ###

 These functions take input format that are readily suitable for GPU array buffers.
 These functions are appropriate when the data layout is readily suitable for GPU uploads.
-It is important that the corresponding table parameters are cached at the master handler, i.e., `vel_desc`, `adm_desc` and `rcs_desc`.
+It is important that the corresponding table parameters are first cached at the master handler, i.e., `vel_desc`, `adm_desc` and `rcs_desc`.
 These are not the same as the CL worker correspondence.

     RS_set_wind_data()
     RS_set_adm_data()